R4VILKHGB/Computer-Vision/Lucas-Kanade/README.md

 ![Lucas Kanade Multi-resolution](https://github.com/R4VILKHGB/Computer-Vision/blob/c41f7e0f8568462573c0db92b072e707fb69fb82/Lucas-Kanade/Part2_Result_Humanwalking.png)

 ## Comparison
-Using a multi-resolution Gaussian pyramid framework
+Using a multi-resolution Gaussian pyramid framework shows the motion dynamics (both global and local) in the picture with more accuracy.
+More details are observed in the images that were obtained using the Gaussian pyramid framework, as seen above.
+And the vector density is more.